UtkarshTrivedi2934/Trees/README.md

 # Trees
-Practice these problems to master traversing techniques.
+Practice these problems to master tree data-structure.